 Apply for planning permission

-If your application cannot be submitted online, you will be able to download and print paper forms for submission from the Planning Portal website.
+If your application cannot be submitted online, you will be also able to download and print paper forms for submission from the Planning Portal website.

 Costs and how to pay